EliasGaliounas/BatteryDevBBoxx/README.md

 - The *Dashboard_full_t22.ipynb* notebook contains the code for the interactive web page dashboard.
 - The *Multivariate Time Series Clustering.ipynb* notebook contains code used to calculate the clusters using the temporal series.
 - The *SoC-binned-PCA-and-clustering.ipynb* notebook hosts the code that was used to do anallysis on aggregation of the raw data, also detailed in the report.
-- The *dataload.ipynb* notebook is the original template notebook that was give.
-Some, slight modifications were made to prepare the data

 ## Credits
 ### Authors